ubaimaging/PhasorPy/README.md

 This project is used and maintain by:

-- Advance Bioimaging Unit at Institt Pasteur Montevideo and Universidad de la República
+- Advanced Bioimaging Unit a joint initiative between the Institut Pasteur de Montevideo and Universidad de la República, Uruguay.